 Individuals: Empowering our employees and trainees

 - One-on-one coaching/counseling

-Organizational: Supporting all academic and clinical units as teams
+Units and Departments: Supporting all academic and clinical units and departments

 - Consultations for tailored approaches

 - Clearinghouse for resources, funding, and events throughout GW